AlexGilleran/jsx-control-statements/README.md

 ### Linting
 Since all control statements are transformed via Babel, no `require` or `import` calls are needed.
-This in turn (well, and some more cases) would lead to warnings / errors by ESLint about undefined variables.
+This in turn (well, and some more cases) would lead to warnings or errors by ESLint about undefined variables.

 But fortunately you can use this
 [ESLint plugin for *JSX-Control-Statements*](https://github.com/vkbansal/eslint-plugin-jsx-control-statements)